Learning holographic QCD with unflavored meson spectra: Numerical Results

 The trained functions $v(z)$ and $A(z)$ are shown in Fig. \ref{fig:v_A_plots}, and the mean of the model parameters obtained over different runs is given in Table \ref{tab:model_parameters}.
 The trained parameter $\theta$ can be used to get the value of $\Sigma$ from Eq. \ref{eq:sigma_theta_rel}, and use the GMOR relation in Eq. \ref{eq:GMOR} to get $m_q$ as,

 where the values are given as mean $\pm$ standard deviation over different runs.
 With the given $v(z)$ and $A(z)$, we can obtain $d\phi/dz$ which is plotted in Fig. \ref{fig:phi_plot} (left).
-We observe a large variation in $d\phi/dz$ across different runs, especially in the IR region.
 Integrating $d\phi/dz$ gives us $\phi(z)$ up to an additive constant, also given in Fig. \ref{fig:phi_plot} (right).
-The $\phi(z)$, unlike $d\phi/dz$, shows a much more symmetric spread across different runs.
-We have plotted a linear and quadratic fit to the mean value of $\phi(z)$.
+We have plotted a linear and quadratic fit to the function $\phi(z)$.
 Additionally, we plot the effective potentials for the $\rho$, $a_1$, $a_2$, and $f_0$ mesons in Fig. \ref{fig:potentials_plot}.
-Like the $d\phi/dz$, these potentials also exhibit a broader and more skewed variation across different runs.

-The predicted spectra of the trained masses of the $\rho$, $a_1$, $a_2$, and $f_0$ mesons obtained from our model are given in Table \ref{tab:mass_spectra} and are plotted with respect to n (radial excitation number) in Fig. \ref{fig:mass_spectra}.
-The predicted masses show good agreement with the experimental values, with a maximum error of around 4.23\%.